Skip to main content

 1. When the express impact of the tax is not mandatory.

-Included in the concept of consideration are:
+The concept of consideration includes:

 Example:

-Interest for the deferral of payment of the price will not be included when the following requirements are met:
+Interest for deferral of payment of the price will not be included when the following requirements are met:

 Example: